Public Service Association: Meetings and committees

 Each workplace has an annual meeting.

 The delegates form a workplace committee and then elect a convenor.

 Delegate committees have positions for Te Rūnanga o Ngā Toa Āwhina and Pasefika Network.

 Having consulted their members, the delegates in a sector elect their peers to the sector committee.

 The delegates on each sector committee elect two co-convenors, at least one of whom must be a woman, and the committee includes delegates from Te Rūnanga o Ngā Toa Āwhina, Pasefika Network and PSA Youth.

 Every two years, a national delegates' congress is held.
-The current president, Benedict Ferguson, was elected in 2020.
+The current president, Virgil Iraia, was elected in at Congress in October 2024.

 In between congresses, the executive board sets and oversees the implementation of policy.

 The board includes the president and leaders of Te Rūnanga o Ngā Toa Āwhina, Pasefika Network and PSA Youth.

 Office Holders

 Below is a list of office holders in the PSA: